MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/cachepolicy.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 07/15/2019
+ms.date: 01/20/2020
 ---
 # Cache policy (hot and cold cache)

-## Overview
+Azure Data Explorer stores its ingested data in reliable storage (most commonly Azure Blob Storage), away from its actual processing (e.g. Azure Compute) nodes.
+To speed-up queries on that data, Azure Data Explorer caches this data (or parts of it) on its processing nodes, SSD, or even in RAM.
+Azure Data Explorer includes a sophisticated cache mechanism designed to intelligently decide which data objects to cache.
+The cache enables Azure Data Explorer to describe the data artifacts that it uses (such as column indexes and column data shards) so that more "important" data can take priority.

-Kusto stores its ingested data in reliable storage (most commonly Azure Blob Storage), away from its actual processing (e.g. Azure Compute) nodes.
-To speed-up queries on that data, Kusto caches this data (or parts of it) on its processing nodes, SSD or even in RAM.
-Kusto includes a sophisticated cache mechanism designed to make intelligent decisions as to which data objects to cache.
-The cache allows Kusto to describe the data artifacts that it uses (such as column indexes and column data shards) so that more "important" data can take priority.
+While best query performance is achieved when all ingested data is cached, often certain data doesn't justify the cost of keeping it "warm" in local SSD storage.

-While best query performance is achieved when all ingested data is cached, often certain data does not justify the cost of keeping it "warm" in local SSD storage.
+For example, many teams consider rarely accessed older log records to be of lesser importance.
-For example, many teams consider older log records to be of lesser importance (as it is rarely accessed), and would prefer to have reduced performance when querying this data, rather than pay to keep it warm all the time.
+They would prefer to have reduced performance when querying this data, rather than pay to keep it warm all the time.

-The Kusto cache provides a granular **cache policy** that customers can use to differentiate between two data cache policies: **hot data cache** and **cold data cache**.
-The Kusto cache will attempt to keep all data that falls into the hot data cache in local SSD (or RAM), up to the defined size of the hot data cache.
+Azure Data Explorer cache provides a granular **cache policy** that customers can use to differentiate between two data cache policies: **hot data cache** and **cold data cache**.
+Azure Data Explorer cache attempts to keep all data that falls into the hot data cache in local SSD (or RAM), up to the defined size of the hot data cache.
 The remaining local SSD space will be used to hold data that is not categorized as hot.
 One useful implication of this design is that queries that load a lot of cold data from reliable storage will not evict data from the hot